StalkerSea/ResumeAigent/README.md

 ## Introduction

-Jobs_Applier_AIHawk is a cutting-edge, automated tool designed to revolutionize the job search and application process.
+ResumeAigent is a cutting-edge, automated tool designed to revolutionize the job search and application process.
 In today's fiercely competitive job market, where opportunities can vanish in the blink of an eye, this program offers job seekers a significant advantage by leveraging the power of automation and artificial intelligence.

-### The Challenge of Modern Job Hunting

-In the digital age, the job search landscape has undergone a dramatic transformation.
-While online platforms have opened up a world of opportunities, they have also intensified competition.
-Job seekers often find themselves spending countless hours scrolling through listings, tailoring applications, and repetitively filling out forms.
-This process can be not only time-consuming but also emotionally draining, leading to job search fatigue and missed opportunities.

 ## Installation